 A passion project of husband-and-wife team Anna Covre and Frederic Tubau, founders of award-winning Parisian-based design studio ANNA&FRED, Palazzo Volpi is a serene, scented vault of soothing creams and tasteful furnishings

-A light breeze breathes life into a red and yellow flag bearing the winged lion of St Mark.
-Beneath a bronze Bartolomeo Colleoni, gondolas float to and fro.
-An accordionist with a handle-bar moustach pulls and puffs his mellifluous music into the air.
+A light breeze breathes life into a red-and-yellow flag bearing the winged lion of St Mark.
+Beneath a bronze statue, gondolas float to-and-fro.
+An accordionist with a handle-bar mustache pulls and puffs music into the air.
 Pigeons strut, coffee wafts, church bells toll.
-Tumultuous tranquillity.

 We’re watching the cut and thrust of Venetian life from the first-floor window of our invisible three-bedroom suite midway along the southern side of this ancient ‘campo’ – Venetian for square.
 On this spot in 1782, Pope Pius VI commemorated the day of Pentecost, when, 50 days after Easter Sunday, the Holy Spirit visited the Apostles during the Feast of Weeks harvest festival.
 The basilica opposite houses the tombs of 25 Venetian doges, rulers of the republic from 697–1797.
 Venice’s history bewitches.
 Suitably, our hideaway for the weekend is a converted 16th-century palace.
 As boltholes go, it’s really rather special.